-We'll automatically save your 2019 online return in both PDF and tax data file (.tax) formats once you file your return or when TurboTax Online shuts down in mid-October, whichever comes first.
+We'll automatically save your 2020 online return in both PDF and tax data file (.tax) formats once you file your return or when TurboTax Online shuts down in late October, whichever comes first.

 You also have the option of saving your return as a PDF before filing if you want to see how the underlying tax forms have been filled out.
 Here's how: